Homestead Acts: Background

 Land-grant laws similar to the Homestead Acts had been proposed by northern Republicans prior to Civil War but they had been repeatedly blocked in Congress by Democrats who wanted western lands open for purchase by slave owners.
 The Homestead Act of 1860 passed in Congress but was vetoed by President James Buchanan, a Democrat.
 After the Southern states seceded from the Union in 1861 (and their representatives had left Congress), the bill passed and was signed into law by President Abraham Lincoln (May 20, 1862).
 Daniel Freeman became the first person to file a claim under the new act.

 Between 1862 and 1934, the federal government granted 1.6 million homesteads and distributed 270000000 acre of federal land for private ownership.
 This was a total of 10% of all land in the United States.
 Homesteading was discontinued in 1976, except in Alaska, where it continued until 1986.
 About 40% of the applicants who started the process were able to complete it and obtain title to their homesteaded land after paying a small fee in cash.

 Homestead laws depleted Native American resources as much of the land they relied on was taken by the federal government and sold to settlers.
+Native ancestral lands had been limited through history, mainly through land allotments and reservations, causing a gradual decrease in this Indigenous land.
+Many of these land-grabs occurred during and after treaty negotiations between Indigenous tribes and the United States.
+Native Americans often traded their land in exchange for citizenship and civil rights.
+Due to the United States' economic power, these tribes had little leverage and millions of acres of land were transferred from their ownership.
+It was difficult for Indigenous people to legally challenge this infringement because they lacked legal rights and legal standing.
+These treaties were used to naturalize and civilize Native Americans.
+Native Americans were not allowed to file land claims under the Homestead Acts unless they renounced their tribal citizenship.